 - Attend monthly Peer Mentor meetings

-Thank you for your interest in the Peer Mentor Program!
-If you would like to be notified of future recruitment events, please email email@example.com and we will add you to our list.
+If you would like to be notified of future recruitment events, please email email@example.com and we will contact you with a direct link to apply.